diverdown311/LTM_Essentials/docs/LTM_Components/module1/lab2.rst

    **optimized-caching**, and then click **Update**.

 #.
 Use an incognito window to access **http://10.1.10.200**, and then
-   select the links at the top of the page.
+   select the **Stream Profile Example** link toward the bottom of the page and examine the text.

    Although the logo need to be updated, all the text on the page now references **Seuss Bank**.